Home Day tripsEscape to these gorgeous lavender farms near Ottawa

 Rae Country Farm, Almonte, Ontario

-Rae Country Farm is opening its lavender fields to the public for the first time in 2024.
-The fields will be open on three days only—July 6, July 13 and July 20—and you need to buy a ticket in advance.
+Rae Country Farm is opening its lavender fields to the public in July, but you need to buy a ticket in advance.
 Your ticket allows you to pick-your-own lavender—as much as will fit in a 16-oz cup, which the farm supplies.
+You can take your own selfies or book a session with a pro photographer.
 Rae Country Farm is about 40 minutes southwest of Ottawa.

 Lavande Braydale Lavender, Moose Creek, Ontario

-Lavande Braydale Lavender grows about 5,000 lavender plants on four acres near Moose Creek.
-You can book a picnic in the lavender fields, sign up for sunset yoga, buy plants, shop for soaps, essential oils and even lavender maple syrup, or simply show stroll among the plants and cut your own lavender to bring home.
+Lavande Braydale Lavender grows more than 5,500 lavender plants on six acres near Moose Creek.
+You can shop for soaps, essential oils and even lavender maple syrup, sip lavender lemonade, bring a picnic, or simply show stroll among the plants and cut your own lavender to bring home.
+On Saturday, July 12, there’s a sunset event with live violin music.
 The farm is about 45 minutes southeast of Ottawa.

 McGregor’s Orchard, Renfrew, Ontario

 As the name suggests, McGregor’s Orchard is primarily an apple grower, but the family farm does also grow three varieties of lavender.
-From the farm shop (check their website for hours) or online, you can buy lavender wreaths, lavender soap, lavender oil and more.
+You can visit during special events, which are publicized on the orchard’s Facebook page.
 The farm is located between Arnprior and Renfrew, about 55 minutes west of Ottawa.

 LouLou Lavender, Williamstown, Ontario

-At LouLou Lavender in Williamstown (about an hour and 20 minutes southeast of Ottawa), you can shop for lavender plants, cut your own lavender and take photos in the lavender fields.
-They run special events, too.
+At LouLou Lavender in Williamstown (about an hour and 20 minutes southeast of Ottawa), you can cut your own lavender and take photos in the lavender fields.
+On certain days, you can buy treats like lavender ice cream and lavender shortbread, too; check the Facebook page linked above for dates.
+Admission to the site is free.
 (The video above is by YouTuber Everyday Val.)

 La Maison Lavande, Saint-Eustache, Quebec